Actions Webhooks

 The configured agent picks up the pending action, executes

-Your server verifies the callback signature and processes
+Your server verifies the callback signature, shows approval requests,

 For the recommended approach using the @agentpress/sdk package, see Using the SDK.